 The recent changes to Australia’s insolvency laws are being well explained by the experts.
 These are some comments from me both on the changes and on some gaps.

-The changes to Australia’s insolvency laws are well explained elsewhere – the extended declarations of intention; the new $20,000 thresholds for bankruptcy notices and winding up demands, and their 6 month time periods for compliance; along with the suspension of the insolvent trading laws.
+The changes to Australia’s insolvency laws are well explained elsewhere – the extended declarations of intention; the new $20,000 threshold for bankruptcy petitions; and $20,000 thresholds for bankruptcy notices and winding up demands, and their 6 month time periods for compliance; along with the suspension of the insolvent trading laws.

 Here are some particular issues.

-- While bankruptcy notices and winding up demands are now limited, there are other triggers for bankruptcy and liquidation available, along with other debt recovery mechanisms.
+- While bankruptcy notices and petitions and winding up demands are now limited, there are other triggers and liquidation available, along with other debt recovery mechanisms.
 How or whether a creditor would want to use them in the current crisis is another matter.

 - Pending insolvency matters can still proceed, but again, their continuation may be seen unfavourably if not in strict legal terms.
 It will be interesting to see if the courts exercise their general discretions against making a winding up or a sequestration order in particular cases.